composer22/coreos-artifactory-monitor/docker/README.md

 how to write your own service file for your CoreOS cluster.

 You should run this docker container on the control or service part of your cluster.
-NOTE: Only one instance should be run per cluster at any time, as more than one could conflict.
+NOTE: Only one instance should be run per cluster at any time, as there is no locking mechanism for multiple requests.